2 T butter, unsalted

 Add the garlic and stir for 1 minute.

 Combine the flour with the white pepper.
-Add a little salt if you are used to it.
+Add a little salt if you are used to it, but it is not really necessary.

 Tip the flour this into the hot butter mixture.
 Stir quickly and constantly until the flour completely incorporates with the butter.

 Continue to stir for an additional 30 seconds to allow the flour to lose some of its raw flavor.
 You will be able to smell the difference.
-Do not leave the stove or brown the flour.
+Do not leave the stove or brown the flour mixture.

 Raise the heat to medium high and continue to stir constantly until the sauce begins to simmer and thickens just enough to coat the spoon.

-Stir mindfully, constantly, and breathe well the entire time.
+Stir constantly and breathe well the entire time.

 After the sauce has thickened a little, reduce the heat to very low, and add 1 1/2 cup grated cheese.